rekapap/CV/README.md

 ## Reka Pap

 ### TL;DR
-I'm a full stack developer with experience in graphic design and animation.
+I'm a full stack developer with graphic design and animation background.

 <details><summary> CV GAME - Click here if you are feeling playful</summary>
 <p>